 The brand offers a choice of three different vet recommended products, including this one for sensitive skin

 Rosemary is known for its natural disinfectant properties and helps to keep the skin clean and clear of excessive amounts of bacteria.

 Chamomile is calming and soothing, whilst aloe is moisturizing.
 As well as being a gentle and effective cleanser, the ingredients act together to seal the hair cuticle flat leaving a gorgeously soft and shiny coat.

 Made by a family business, this dog hypoallergenic shampoo does not contain parabens, masking dyes, or alcohols which can dry the coat.

-The product excellent user feedback and on a practical level is easy to rinse out, meaning no residue is left in the coat which could provoke further skin irritation.
+Rocco has excellent user feedback and on a practical level is easy to rinse out, meaning no residue is left in the coat which could provoke further skin irritation.

-For the vast majority of such dogs this product is safe to use and it contains soothing elements such as aloe and vitamin E.
+For the vast majority of such dogs, this product is safe to use and it contains soothing elements such as aloe and vitamin E.